USEPA/useeio-widgets/charts/charts.md

 [View documentation and functions](https://useeiowidgets.imfast.io/apidoc/modules/_main_.html) generated using [TypeDoc](https://typedoc.org/).

 The React widgets originate from the EPA's [USEEIO-widgets repo](https://github.com/USEPA/useeio-widgets/).
-You can make updates in the [model.earth io repo](https://github.com/modelearth/io/) and we'll push into the EPA repo.
+You can make widget updates in the [model.earth io repo](https://github.com/modelearth/io/) and we'll push into the EPA repo.
+The io repo includes additional code for displaying widgets.
+We use it to publish the [build folder](../build).

 [Inflow-Outflow Chart](inflow-outflow/#sectors=333613,335912,336111&page=1&count=10) - <a href="../build/slider.html#sectors=333613,335912,336111&page=1&count=10">Widget only</a><!--
 [imfast.io](https://useeiowidgets.imfast.io/slider.html#sectors=322130,325520,327910,541200)-->